-Recovery Month Celebrates People In Recovery And Those Who Support Them
+Recovery Month 2018 Celebrates The Voices of People In Recovery

 Recovery Month promotes the benefits of prevention, treatment, and recovery for mental and substance use disorders, celebrates people in recovery, appreciates the contributions of treatment and service providers, and promotes the message that recovery in all its forms is possible.
 Recovery Month spreads the positive message that behavioral health is essential to overall health, that prevention works, treatment is effective and people can and do recover.

 Mental and substance use disorders affect millions of Americans and directly touch the lives of individuals, family members, neighbors, and colleagues.
 Families often deal with the complex dynamics of supporting loved ones living in recovery while, at the same time, learning how to take care of their own well-being.
 Given the widespread impact and societal cost of behavioral health conditions, it’s important for communities to make prevention, treatment, and recovery support services available and accessible to all those who need them.

 In 2016, an estimated 44.7 million adults aged 18 or older (18.3 percent) had any mental illness in the past year according to the 2016 National Survey on Drug Use and Health, an annual survey released by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Every September, SAMHSA (https://samhsa.gov/) sponsors National Recovery Month to increase awareness of behavioral health conditions and support those in recovery.
 This celebration promotes the message that behavioral health is essential to overall health, prevention works, treatment is effective, and people can, and do, recover from mental and substance use disorders.